hyuny223/team777-ping-pong-ball-detection/detection/README.md

 # 2. Developed Environment
 OS : ubuntu18.04 ROS melodic
-Processor : Nvidia NX
+Processor : Nvidia TX2
-Nvidia Kernel : Xavier NX Kernel
+Nvidia Kernel : Jetson TX2 Kernel
 <br>
 This program is for Xycar(RC-Car).
 So a "weights(model)" file is converted to tensorrt sutable for architecture of Xycar.
 So if you want to lighten your model to fit your hardware, you should make your own tensorrt.
 If you don't want, just use the model(a weights file).